 Threadfin Butterflyfish or Chaetodon auriga belong to the family Chaetodontidae which is comprised of 120 species in 10 different genera.
 This family is more commonly referred to as butterflyfish.
 This species is native to the indo-Pacific.
 Populations can be found throughout the Red Sea, as far north as Japan down the entire length of East Africa to as far south of Lord Howe Island situated southeast of Australia.
 Its natural habitat also extends from the Red Sea to the Hawaiian Islands.
-These fish occupy depths from surface level to approximately 100 feet.
+These fish occupy depths from surface level to approximately 30 meters (100 feet).

 This is by far one of the most exotic butterflyfish marketed by the aquarium trade.
 It has a white, slightly elongated snout with a black vertical bar from its eyes to the bottom of its head.
 Its predominantly white body is striated with a pattern of ascending and descending oblique grey lines.
-This white and grey patterning darkens to a grey or black on yellow on the upper part of its posterior.
-Dorsal, anal and caudal fins are bright yellow.
-As it matures, this species develops a trailing filament on the back of its dorsal fin that extends passed it tail fin.
-This long tread-like extension is why they are called threadfins.
+This white and grey patterning darkens to a grey or black-on-yellow on the upper part of its posterior.
+Dorsal, anal, and caudal fins are bright yellow.
+As it matures, this species develops a trailing filament on the back of its dorsal fin that extends passed its tail fin.
+This long thread-like extension is why they are called threadfins.
 This species frequently has an eyespot on the back of its dorsal fin.
 This false eye is not generally present on specimens from the Red Sea.
-In Hawaii this fish is called Kapuhili.
+In Hawaii, this fish is called Kapuhili.
 It is often sold under the names Auriga Butterflyfish, and Cross-Stripe Butterflyfish.

 Most butterfly species are classified in the semi-aggressive category.
 This particular species is of a more docile nature.
 They are quite shy for butterflyfish and will require plenty of hiding places.
-They will however display aggressive behavior toward conspefics (members of their own species) and fish of similar color pattern.
+They will however display aggressive behavior toward conspefics (members of their own species) and fish of similar color patterns.
 Multiples can be kept in larger aquariums if introduced simultaneously, preferably as juveniles.
 A male-female couple will often forage for food separately and then perform a greeting display upon reuniting.
-They will spend most of their time swimming in close proximity of one another.
-The threadfin’s easy care rating and mild mannered temperament has made them one of the most popular butterflies in home aquariums.
+They will spend most of their time swimming in close proximity to one another.
+The threadfin’s easy care rating and mild-mannered temperament have made them one of the most popular butterflies in home aquariums.

 This is an omnivorous species.
 In its natural habitat its diet includes; sessile invertebraes, most large polyp stony coral polyps, feather dusters and fanworms and algae.

 These fish are not picky eaters.
-They will readily accept common variety food fare.
+They will readily accept a common variety of food fare.
 They will also consume food preparations not intended for them.
-This is fine as long as their total consumption is a well balanced combination of plant, animal and algae matter.
-Dried algae sheets, chopped broccoli and asparagus are good supplements.
+This is fine as long as their total consumption is a well-balanced combination of plant, animal, and algae matter.
+Dried algae sheets, chopped broccoli, and asparagus are good supplements.